Probing the Chaos to Integrability Transition in Double-Scaled SYK: Introduction

 \section{Introduction}

 Phase transitions play a central role in understanding how many-body systems reorganize under changes in thermodynamic control parameters, and it is natural to ask how signatures of quantum chaos behave across such transitions.
-There has been considerable interest in exploring various measures of quantum chaos including early-time measures such as out-of-time-ordered correlators (OTOCs)\cite{aleiner1996divergence,Rozenbaum:2016mmv}, and late-time measures such as the spectral form factor \cite{Cotler:2016fpe}; level spacing spectral statistics \cite{Dyson:1962es,Dyson:1962oir,wigner1993characteristic}; Krylov complexity for operators \cite{Parker:2018yvk} and states \cite{Balasubramanian:2022tpr,Erdmenger:2023wjg}; see \cite{Rabinovici:2025otw,Baiguera:2025dkc,Nandy:2024evd} for reviews.
-In particular, several works have found that Krylov complexity is a useful measure to characterize systems transitioning between chaotic and integrable properties \cite{Balasubramanian:2024ghv,Camargo:2024deu,Rabinovici:2022beu,Alishahiha:2024vbf,Rabinovici:2021qqt,Baggioli:2024wbz,Scialchi:2023bmw,Bhattacharjee:2024yxj}.
+There has been considerable interest in exploring various measures of quantum chaos including early-time measures such as out-of-time-ordered correlators (OTOCs)\cite{aleiner1996divergence,Rozenbaum:2016mmv} and Krylov operator complexities \cite{Parker:2018yvk}; and late-time measures such as the spectral form factor \cite{Cotler:2016fpe}, level spacing spectral statistics \cite{Dyson:1962es,Dyson:1962oir,wigner1993characteristic}, and Krylov state complexities \cite{Balasubramanian:2022tpr,Erdmenger:2023wjg}; see \cite{Rabinovici:2025otw,Baiguera:2025dkc,Nandy:2024evd} for reviews.
+In particular, several works have found that Krylov complexity is a useful measure to characterize systems transitioning between chaotic and integrable properties \cite{He:2022ryk,Balasubramanian:2024ghv,Camargo:2024deu,Rabinovici:2022beu,Alishahiha:2024vbf,Rabinovici:2021qqt,Baggioli:2024wbz,Scialchi:2023bmw,Bhattacharjee:2024yxj,Camargo:2023eev,Baggioli:2025knt}.

 In this work we consider the model of Berkooz, Brukner, Jia and Mamroud (BBJM) \cite{Berkooz:2024ofm,Berkooz:2024evs} as a concrete framework to study a phase transition between integrable and chaotic behaviour (see also \cite{Berkooz:2024ifu,Almheiri:2024xtw}).
-In its simplest version, the BBJM model is built from two decoupled Hamiltonians in a double-scaling limit,\footnote{This can be extended by including chords with ``flavours'' \cite{Gao:2024lem,Berkooz:2024ifu}.} in which each theory can be described by the techniques of chord diagrams, namely
+In its simplest version, the BBJM model is an interpolation between two Hamiltonians in a double-scaling limit\footnote{This can be extended by including chords with ``flavours'' \cite{Gao:2024lem,Berkooz:2024ifu}.}, in which each theory can be described by the techniques of chord diagrams, explained below, namely

+We take $\hat{H}_1$ to be the chord Hamiltonian of the double-scaled SYK (DSSYK) model \cite{Berkooz:2018qkz,Berkooz:2018jqr}, reviewed in \cite{Berkooz:2024lgq}\footnote{Quantum groups and von Neumann algebras in this and other closely related systems have been explored in \cite{Berkooz:2018jqr,Berkooz:2022mfk,Blommaert:2023opb, Almheiri:2024ayc,Belaey:2025ijg, vanderHeijden:2025zkr, Schouten:2025tvn,Xu:2024hoc,Cao:2025pir}.} while $\hH_2$ is an integrable Hamiltonian that we specify below.
+A chord refers to a Wick contraction between pairs of Majorana fermion strings $\Psi_I$, in the calculation of Hamiltonian moments, such as

+where the pairwise contraction follows from the Gaussian distribution for the random coefficients $J_I$.
+There are similar Wick contractions occurring in the integrable model, which has its own set of random couplings.
+We present an example of the chord diagram including both types of chords in the Fig.~\ref{fig: chord diagram}.